Archduke Charles Joseph of Austria (born 1745)

-Archduke Charles Joseph of Austria (Carl Josef Emanuel Johann Nepomhk Anton Prokop; 1 February 1745 – 18 January 1761) was the second son of the Habsburg ruler Empress Maria Theresa I and her husband, Francis of Lorraine.
+Archduke Charles Joseph of Austria (Carl Josef Emanuel Johann Nepomuk Anton Prokop; 1 February 1745 – 18 January 1761) was the second son and seventh child of the Habsburg ruler Empress Maria Theresa and her husband, Francis I, Holy Roman Emperor.

 Life

+Archduke Charles Joseph was born on 1 February 1745 at the Schönbrunn Palace in Vienna.
+He was the second son and seventh child of Francis I, Holy Roman Emperor, and his wife, Empress Maria Theresa.

 Charles Joseph was the favourite son of Maria Theresa and Francis.
-He is known to have hated his older brother, the future Holy Roman Emperor Joseph II.
-He ridiculed him for his haughtiness and thought himself to be more deserving of the Crown of the Holy Roman Empire because he was the first son born to Maria Theresa during her reign as Empress.
+He is known to have hated his older brother, the future Emperor Joseph II.
+He ridiculed him for his haughtiness and thought himself to be more deserving of the Crown of the Holy Roman Empire because he was the first son born to Maria Theresa as empress.
 Charles Joseph often said that he meant to contend with his brother for the imperial crown.